PhilipYip1988/linux/002_fedora38/readme.md

 ![img_085](./images/img_085.png)

-Pick your desired privacy settings. tThe location is needed to use maps and read regional news.
+Pick your desired privacy settings.
+The location is needed to use maps and read regional news.
 Then select next:

 ![img_086](./images/img_086.png)